 You could define the scale with any basis of 2 notes, though.
 Here's an example, see (my explanation of tuning matrices for the formalism):

 (ρ) = ( 8 -5)H' (π) (-19 12)

 For the tuning above, ρ=90 cents and π=24 cents.

 Now, you fit the scale to the keyboard as follows:

-The letters A to G here, and for the whole of this document, refer to keys and not notes.
+The letters A to G here in the "Keyboard note name" row, and for the rest of this document, refer to keys and not pitches.
 The scale repeats over this fourth.
+The "Pitch" row gives you an idea of how the notes are tuned.
+The pattern carries on with a chromatic scale on the black keys.
 The keys are tuned as follows in cents: